usnistgov/artiq_scan_framework/docs/scans/applets.rst

 .. _current-scan-browser-applet:

-Current Scan for the ARTIQ Browser
+Current scan applet for the ARTIQ browser
 ----------------------------------------------
 A separate current scan applet is necessary when browsing experiment runs in the ARTIQ browser.
 It is identical to the current scan applet above with the :code:`--trigger` argument set to 1.